René Magritte: Career

-During the German occupation of Belgium in World War II, he remained in Brussels, which led to a break with Breton.
-He briefly adopted a colorful, painterly style in 1943–44, an interlude known as his "Renoir period", as a reaction to his feelings of alienation and abandonment that came with living in German-occupied Belgium.
+During the German occupation of Belgium during World War II, Magritte remained in Brussels, which led to a break with Breton.
+He briefly adopted a colorful, painterly style in 1943–44, an interlude known as his "Renoir period", as a reaction to his feelings of alienation and abandonment living under German occupation.

 In 1946, renouncing the violence and pessimism of his earlier work, he joined several other Belgian artists in signing the manifesto Surrealism in Full Sunlight.
 During 1947–48, Magritte's "Vache period", he painted in a provocative and crude Fauve style.
 During this time, he supported himself by producing fake Picassos, Braques, and de Chiricos—a fraudulent repertoire he later expanded into the printing of forged banknotes during the lean postwar period.
-This venture was undertaken alongside his brother, Paul, and fellow Surrealist and "surrogate son" Marcel Mariën, to whom had fallen the task of selling the forgeries.
+(Ironically, Belgium issued a 500-franc banknote celebrating Magritte on his centenary.)
+This venture was undertaken alongside his brother Paul and fellow Surrealist and "surrogate son" Marcel Mariën, to whom had fallen the task of selling the forgeries.
 At the end of 1948, Magritte returned to the style and themes of his pre-war surrealistic art.

-In France, Magritte's work has been showcased in a number of retrospective exhibitions, most recently at the Centre Georges Pompidou (2016–17).
-In the U.S., his work has been featured in three retrospective exhibitions: at the Museum of Modern Art in 1965, the Metropolitan Museum of Art in 1992, and the Metropolitan Museum of Art again in 2013.
+In France, Magritte's work has been showcased in a number of retrospective exhibitions, including at the Centre Georges Pompidou in 2016 and 2017.
+In the U.S., his work has been displayed in three retrospective exhibitions: at the Museum of Modern Art in 1965, the Metropolitan Museum of Art in 1992, and the Metropolitan Museum of Art again in 2013.
 The 2018 exhibition, "The Fifth Season" at the San Francisco Museum of Modern Art, focused on the work of his later years.

 Politically, Magritte stood to the left, and retained close ties to the Communist Party, even in the postwar years.
 But he was critical of the functionalist cultural policy of the Communist left, saying, "Class consciousness is as necessary as bread; but that does not mean that workers must be condemned to bread and water and that wanting chicken and champagne would be harmful. [...]
 For the Communist painter, the justification of artistic activity is to create pictures that can represent mental luxury."
 While remaining committed to the political left, he thus advocated a certain autonomy of art.
-Spiritually, Magritte was an agnostic.
+Magritte was an agnostic in religious belief.

 Popular interest in Magritte's work rose considerably in the 1960s, and his imagery has influenced pop, minimalist, and conceptual art.
-In 2005, he was 9th in the Walloon version of De Grootste Belg (The Greatest Belgian); in the Flemish version he was 18th.
+In 2005, he was ninth in the Walloon version of De Grootste Belg (The Greatest Belgian); in the Flemish version he was 18th.